How to Set Realistic Employee Training Objectives (2023)

-On average, a US firm spends $1,111 on training an employee yearly, according to the 2020 Training Industry Report.
-However, not every training initiative is successful – meaning company money is wasted and unproductive employees.
-One of the common reasons for failed corporate training programs is poorly defined training objectives – or no objectives at all.
+One of the most common reasons for failed corporate training programs is poorly defined training objectives – or no objectives at all.

 What Are Training Objectives?

-Training objectives are the desirable & measurable outcomes that your employees will achieve after completing their training programs.
-These objectives should clearly communicate the tangible benefits of the training program in a way that intrigues and resonates with employees.
-A well-defined training objective consists of three main components- performance, condition, and criteria.
+Training objectives are the predetermined & measurable outcomes that your employees are expected to achieve after completing a training program.
+These objectives should clearly communicate the tangible benefits of the training program in a way that engages and resonates with employees.
+A well-defined training objective consists of three main components: performance, condition, and criteria.

 An important question here is why do we need these specific objectives?
 Wouldn’t a simple training goal in mind suffice?
 The answer is no. Your training objectives are imperative to set clear expectations and provide a roadmap for all the involved stakeholders.